two employees reviewing benchmarks for cost reduction

 IT Cost per Employee = Total IT Costs / Total Employees

-Comparing this metric to industry benchmarks can reveal if there’s room to reduce expenses, perhaps by renegotiating vendor contracts or consolidating software tools.
+Comparing this metric to industry benchmarks can reveal if there’s room to reduce IT expenses, perhaps by renegotiating vendor contracts or consolidating software tools.

 6. Procurement Spend as a % of Revenue